For more information concerning the following student organizations, contact the Office of the Vice President for Student Success at 439-3716.

 Advisors: John Adams, James Scharmack, Dr. Catherine O’Neill Armendarez and Will Bartlett

-Student Veterans of America-Alamogordo (SVAA) has the purpose to organize full time and part time students of this campus who have served or are currently serving in any of the Armed Forces of the United States.
+Student Veterans of America-Alamogordo (SVAA) has the purpose to organize full time and part time students of this campus who have served or are currently serving in any of the Armed Forces.
 Also, help build and maintain morale through social and academic activities on campus and in the community.
-Spouses and dependents of current or past United States Armed Forces members are welcome.
+Spouses and dependents of current or past Armed Forces members are welcome.

 The Student Government (NMSU-ASG)The NMSU-A Student Government is the recognized student governing organization that supervises and appropriates all student activity funds, coordinates intramural programs, and provides social programs.
 This group represents the student body of NMSU-A for decisions impacting quality of student life.
 Membership is inclusive, and requires that students be enrolled in the NMSU system including, but not limited to, concurrent/dual credit students, online students, distance education/bachelors programs, and graduate students.
 Members must attend classes delivered through the NMSU-Alamogordo campus.
 NMSU-A Student Government members must be in good academic standing.
 The student government is structured to include a minimum of nine senators comprised of one senator from each chartered student organizations, and five at-large senators elected by campus-wide election.
 In the event there are too few senators from student groups to meet the required nine, the shortfall will be filled by at-large senators.
 Officers are elected from and by the currently elected senate members.
 The election process is overseen by the Vice President for Student Success.